Updated on December 11th, 2024

 Learning disabilities can impact college admissions, but likely not in the way your student is concerned about.

 First and foremost, colleges are barred from discriminating against students with disabilities of any kind, including learning disabilities.
 That means no student can be turned away from higher education solely because of their learning disability diagnosis.
+Under the Americans with Disabilities Act, colleges are required to provide accommodations for students with disabilities, ensuring they have equal access to education.

 Instead, colleges have to examine everything a student brings to the table.
 Usually, this includes grades on high school transcripts, standardized test scores, volunteer work, extracurricular activities, essays, and more.